-Many times, a diagnosis of osteoarthritis can feel hopeless and overwhelming.
+Many times, a diagnosis of osteoarthritis can make you feel hopeless and can be very overwhelming.
 Whether you have mild tricompartmental osteoarthritis or severe tricompartmental osteoarthritis I want you to know there is hope.

 Time and time again, people come to me with so many questions that were never answered because of the limited time in physician’s offices and fear of movement from what they read online.